Bridgewater High School, Warrington

 Bridgewater High School is a coeducational secondary school, located over two sites in Appleton, Warrington, Cheshire.
 The current principal is Keiron Powell, with Tracey Hatton as Head Teacher.

+The school day runs from 8:40 A.M. to 3:10 P.M. and uses a 5 period structure.

 History

 The school was formed in 1987 by the amalgamation of Appleton Hall County Grammar School and Stockton Heath County High School.
 Appleton Hall became the new school's Lower Site, while Stockton Heath (known locally as Broomfields after the attached leisure centre) became the Upper Site.

 The school previously held specialist Arts College status with additional specialisms in Science and Maths.
 It consistently achieves good GCSE results.
-The most recent OFSTED inspection judged the school to be Outstanding.
+The most recent OFSTED inspection judged the school to be Good.

 The school converted to academy status on 1 December 2014, and is now part of the multi-academy trust TCAT (The Challenge Academy Trust).

-Uniform

-The uniform is a white shirt, grey trousers or skirt, navy blazer with school badge attached and correct tie, differing per year group.
-Optionally, a navy blue cardigan or sweatshirt can also be worn.
-The compulsory P.E kit is a blue polo shirt and blue shorts for gymnastics, cross country and football, and royal blue rugby shorts and a blue and red long sleeved top for rugby.
-Girls may wear gymnastics shorts or skirts for netball.

-Timetable

-The timetable at Bridgewater has been changed recently now form time is in the morning, as opposed to in the afternoon.
-However, form time is only on a Monday and Wednesday.
-The school works off a two-week timetable to accommodate top set languages classes that are taught French and German as opposed to just French among other things.
-The school day begins at 08:45 with all students needing to be on site by 08:40 this is followed by form time and two lessons or two lessons.
-After this there is break which lasts 15 minutes followed by a further two lessons after this year 7 and pupils on early lunch have a 45-minute lunch while all other pupils have a 35-minute lunch.
-After this pupils attend their final lesson concluding the school day at 15:00 however many excellent after school clubs are run which finish at 16:00.